sculptdotfun/mesh/ARCHITECTURE.md

 3. **Discovery first** - The real problem
 4. **Existing momentum** - x402-express has adoption

-## Not Building (Yet)
+## Not Building

-- ❌ Our own facilitator service
+- ❌ Payment processing
 - ❌ Wallet management
 - ❌ On-chain verification
-- ❌ KYC/AML compliance
+- ❌ Identity/KYC

-Start simple.
-Add complexity only when volume justifies it.
+We connect existing tools, not build new financial infrastructure.